shuntaro-sf/apex-extended-schema-utils/README.md

 Boolean isDeletable = objectPermission.isDeletable();
 ```

-Gets all field permissions on Account object.
+An Example of getting all field permissions on Account object.

 ```apex
 ObjectPermission objectPermission = new ObjectPermission(Account.class);